Barandis/kessel/src/docs/tools/expected.md

 #### Parameters

-* `msg` The error message describing what was expected.
+* `msg`: The error message describing what was expected.

 #### Returns